ysmood/yaku/readme.md

 # Overview

-Yaku is full compatible with ES6's native [Promise][native], but much faster.
+Yaku is full compatible with ES6's native [Promise][native], but much faster, and more error friendly.
 If you want to learn how Promise works, read the minimum implementation [docs/minPromiseA+.coffee][].
 Without comments, it is only 80 lines of code.
 It only implements the `constructor` and `then`.
 It passed all the tests of [promises-aplus-tests][].